 Bavette’s is definitely one of the best bars in Chicago.
-Dark and romantic, this Parisian inspired location is lavish and moody with an impressive menu for both delicious cuisine and impeccable cocktails in Downtown Chicago’s River West neighborhood.
+Dark and romantic, this Parisian-inspired location is lavish and moody with an impressive menu for both delicious cuisine and impeccable cocktails in Downtown Chicago’s River West neighborhood.

 At the back of the restaurant is a nondescript staircase dimly lit by candles that transports you back into time.
-Sneak below ground to this subterranean bar with jazz music and truly amazing cocktails for a prohibition era experience.
+Sneak below ground to this subterranean bar with jazz music and truly amazing cocktails for a prohibition-era experience.

 Must try: Since Bavette’s is a steakhouse, try the Tenderloin Steak Tartare and the Roasted Bone Marrow.
-To compliment the ambiance the Gimlet was refreshing, but one of the best cocktails I’ve had was the Tokyo Old Fashioned.
+To complement the ambiance the Gimlet was refreshing, but one of the best cocktails I’ve had was the Tokyo Old Fashioned.